Turbulence teaches equivariance to neural networks: Results

-It is well known that in many applications of machine learning for turbulence, models struggle to generalize to new geometries, flow conditions, and Reynolds numbers \citep{Duraisamy2019}.
-The reasons for this are numerous: lack of sufficient data, distributional shift due to subtle changes in physics, and emergent phenomena that are not in the training dataset all frequently occur in turbulence.
-Here, we aim to investigate whether a model which is better able to capture the rotational symmetries of the Navier-Stokes equations generalizes better.
+Models in machine learning for turbulence frequently struggle to generalize to new geometries, flow conditions, and Reynolds numbers \citep{Duraisamy2019}.
+The causes include insufficient training data, distributional shift from subtle changes in physics, and emergent phenomena not represented in the training dataset.
+We ask whether a model that better captures the rotational symmetries of the Navier-Stokes equations also generalizes better.

-Figure~\ref{fig:boxes_generalization} compares generalization losses (error) to equivariance error magnitude for three generalization tests.
-For all three generalization tests, there is a clear correlation between equivariance error and generalization error.
-The model trained on the near-wall dataset generalizes better to the middle of the channel than the reverse case.
-This asymmetry is likely due to the more isotropic middle distribution not generalizing well to the strongly anisotropic flow near the wall.
-All models feature a higher test loss when generalizing to the higher Reynolds number channel flow.
-The models trained at $\Rey_\tau=1000$ have not seen the broader inertial range and higher levels of turbulence in the $\Rey_\tau=5200$ test dataset.
-Nevertheless, even for this challenging generalization test, there is still a correlation between equivariance error and generalization error for almost all models.
-It should be noted that the $||\varepsilon_\mathrm{test}||$ reported in Figure~\ref{fig:boxes_generalization} is the test set equivariance error from the original time series for all three plots.
-In other words, Figure~\ref{fig:boxes_generalization} shows the correlation between equivariance error on a model's original test dataset (held out time-steps) and how well that model generalizes to a new turbulent flow.
+Figure~\ref{fig:boxes_generalization}(b) compares generalization losses to equivariance error magnitude for three tests: extrapolating in time, generalizing to a new anisotropy regime by changing the wall-normal location, and generalizing to a $5\times$ increase in Reynolds number.
+Across all three tests, lower equivariance error correlates with lower generalization error.
+The CNN trained on the more isotropic mid-channel data has lower equivariance error and generalizes better than the CNN trained near the wall.
+Explicit data augmentation reduces equivariance error and improves generalization for both training datasets.
+The model trained on the near-wall dataset generalizes better to the middle of the channel than the reverse case, likely because the more isotropic middle distribution does not generalize well to the strongly anisotropic flow near the wall.
+All models feature higher test loss when generalizing to $Re_\tau = 5200$, since they have not seen the broader inertial range and higher levels of turbulence in that test dataset.
+Even for this challenging test, however, the correlation between equivariance error and generalization error holds for almost all models.
+Note that the $\|\varepsilon_\mathrm{test}\|$ reported in Figure~\ref{fig:boxes_generalization}(b) is the test set equivariance error from the original time series for all three plots, so this is the correlation between equivariance error on a model's original test dataset (held out time steps) and how well that model generalizes to a new turbulent flow.